 Great pay and benefits

 You'll be paid while you complete training at the Royal NZ Police College.
-After graduating you'll earn a salary of $51,815, with an average remuneration of around $64,000 for the first year out of the college.
+After graduating you'll earn a salary of $52,335, with a total remuneration of around $58,584 for the first year out of the college.
+On average, constables in their first year also earn around $6,000 in additional payments such as allowances and overtime.
 Further pay increases will depend on your role, your shift patterns and promotion.
-The average salary for an officer working in their fourth year is around $60,000 with an average remuneration of around $74,000.
+The average salary for an officer working in their fourth year is around $57,112 with an average remuneration of around $63,848, not including additional payments such as allowances and overtime.
 Hence your pay is likely to increase along with your experience on the job.
-Remuneration includes salary, superannuation, life insurance and allowances.
+(Note: Remuneration includes salary, superannuation, life insurance and allowances).